Columbia-Stream/Database/README.md

-This repository contains SQL script for setting up a database schema.
-The database, named Columbia Stream Schema, manages courses, course offerings, users, instructors, and associated video content.
+This repository contains SQL scripts for setting up Authentication Database and Upload Videos Database.

-**Database Structure**
+**Databases Structure**

+The Authentication Database is composed of one core table: Users.
-The database schema is composed of five core tables: Courses, CourseOfferings, CourseInstructors, Users, and Videos.
+The Upload Videos Database is composed of four core tables: Courses, CourseOfferings, CourseInstructors, Videos.

 **Usage Notes**
 1. The email must be in the format UNI@columbia.edu.
-2. Deleting a course will automatically delete related course offerings, instructors, and videos (due to cascade deletes).
-3. Deleting a faculty member will set their uploaded videos’ prof_uni to NULL but not remove the videos.
-4. The role column in the Users table is restricted to 'Student' or 'Faculty' to maintain data integrity.
+2. The role column in the Users table is restricted to 'Student' or 'Faculty' to maintain data integrity.
+3. The Upload Videos Database is stored under the name microservice-upload-db.
+4. The Authentication Database is stored under the name mysql-vm Users db.